SigNoz/signoz.io/blog/2022-01-10-top-9-observability-tools-2022.md

 - New Relic
 - Datadog
 - Splunk
+- Instana

-## Top observability tools in 2022
+## Top observability tools in 2023

-Now let's explore the top observability tools in 2022.
+Now let's explore the top observability tools in 2023.

 ### SigNoz